-Two years ago, I accepted the offer of Mentors & Partners’s CEO because I found his opinion exciting.
+Two years ago, I accepted the offer of Mentors & Partners Group’s CEO because I found his opinion exciting.
 He firmly believed that Hungarian companies had tremendous potential and specialised knowledge that would make them successful in the international market.
 So it was an easy choice to accept the invitation to put every Hungarian company on the global business map that met international expectations and who had owners who were ready for an expansion.
 It hadn’t crossed my mind that within a year, the sheer number of qualified and eager companies would pose serious organisational challenges for my company!
 It’s also true that after my American career, I didn’t think I could work at a place where I enjoyed every single minute of my job.
-But I enjoy Mentors & Partners’s international market entry projects precisely because of the challenges they pose.
+But I enjoy Mentors & Partners Group’s international market entry projects precisely because of the challenges they pose.

 Why is it a hit?